 Appendix 2: Harlot-Beast History, Merchant Class in Ancient Times

 In Revelation 17, John the apostle wrote, “I saw a woman sitting on a scarlet beast which was full of names of blasphemy, having seven heads and ten horns.”
 (17:3)

 The Beast and its “seven heads” or “mountains” are commonly understood to symbolize the seven empires that have ruled, or will rule, in the Middle East and who also ruled over Israel when the Israeli people were together as a nation; these are the empires of Egypt, Assyria, Babylon, Medo-Persia, Greece, Rome, and the final one at the End of the Age.
 The apostle had already seen the same Beast in chapter 13.
 There his attention was focused on one of the Beast’s “heads” – the final one.

 According to these passages, the different “heads” represent different historical eras and empires, but they all belong to the same Beast who has existed throughout history.
 This is further clarified in chapter 17 where we read about “the beast that was, and is not, and yet is” – which again points to the fact that the different Heads, appearing at different times in history, are all part of the same Beast.
 (17:8)

 Then we read that “the seven heads are seven mountains on which the woman sits.”
 (17:9).
 So, if the Woman is sitting on all the Heads/Mountains, then she too must have existed throughout history.
-As the Beast has manifested itself in different ways (with its “seven heads”), she also has manifested, and will manifest, in different ways.
+As the Beast has manifested itself in different ways (with its “seven heads”), she also has manifested herself in different ways.

 The Great Harlot and the Beast are ruling systems that have been around a long time.
 Throughout history, the Harlot has squatted on one empire after another.
 This symbolic picture portrays the commercial realm, with its “merchants”, as a sort of parasite, oppressing and sapping the strength of the governments of the world.